-In nearly every circumstance, a general contractor on a federal or state project is required to maintain a bond for the work being performed.
+In nearly every circumstance, a general contractor on a federal or state project is required to maintain a payment bond for the work being performed.
 These bonds protect the payment rights of subcontractors, sub-subcontractors and suppliers.
 In the event any of these parties are not paid on the project, the unpaid party can typically file a claim against the surety who bonds the project as per the Miller Act or a state’s Little Miller Act.
+But in order to file a bond claim, you need to find out which surety company is providing the bond.
+In this article, we’ll explain how to do just that.

 However, you can’t make a claim against a surety if you don’t know who the surety is.
 And if you’re not on the best of a terms with a general contractor, you may fear that it won’t reveal the surety to you.